Joe Corrie

 Corrie wrote a number of plays for groups who took part in the Scottish Community Drama Association's annual competitive festivals.
 Winning plays included Martha (1935), And So To War (1936) and Hewers of Coal (1937).
+A novel, Black Earth, was published in 1939.

 Corrie's commitment to naturalism invited strong criticism from the Scottish theatrical establishment in his day and caused him to feel disconnected from other Scottish writers.
-His work was staged professionally by Scottish National Players and the Citizens' Theatre, Glasgow.
-Posthumously, agitprop theatre group, 7:84 republished In Time O' Strife alongside a collection of writing and poems after their 1982 revival, which Alan Riach said was met with 'new acclaim'.
+His work was staged professionally by the Scottish National Players and the Citizens' Theatre, Glasgow.
+Posthumously, the agitprop theatre group, 7:84 republished In Time o' Strife alongside a collection of writing and poems after their 1982 revival, which Alan Riach has said was met with 'new acclaim'.

 The Corrie Centre community provision in Cardenden was named after Corrie in 1985.

+On 24 November 1999, The Merchants o Renown presented The Image o' God, a celebration of the poetry and drama of Joe Corrie, including a performed reading of his one-act play, Martha, at the Netherbow Theatre, Edinburgh.

 Corrie also wrote songs and many of his poems have been set to music.
 Maid of Kenmore was recorded by Robert Wilson.
 Calum Kennedy recorded Kirsteen.
-Battlefield Band recorded settings by Alan Reid of The Image O God, Miners Wives and I Am the Common Man.
+Battlefield Band recorded settings by Alan Reid of The Image o' God, Miners Wives and I Am the Common Man.
 In 2013, The Joe Corrie Project: Cage Load of Men, a collection of poems set to contemporary and traditional music, was released.

-The 2012 feature film, The Happy Lands, was inspired by In Time O' Strife, being set in the same fictional village of Carhill.
+The 2012 feature film, The Happy Lands, was inspired by In Time o' Strife, being set in the same fictional village of Carhill.

-In 2019, the University of St Andrews released a biography of Corrie, as well as a guide to his archive and several academic essays in a new website marking the 50th anniversary of his death.
+In 2019, the University of St. Andrews released a biography of Corrie, as well as a guide to his archive and several academic essays in a new website marking the 50th anniversary of his death.
 This includes papers by Robert Crawford, Tom Hubbard, Willie Hershaw, Malcolm Petrie, Gavin Bowd, Sarah Leith, and Paul Malgrati.